cgodwin7/rsa-implementation/README.md

 # Installation and Use

 Extract to a folder.
-Run the file from the CLI.
+Run the main.py script from the CLI.
 The following options are available as flags

 Options:
 -p   Message to encrypt